krish-srivastava-2305/citadel-checks/readme.md

 ## Introduction

-The Citadel Recommendation System is an advanced machine learning-powered platform designed to deliver highly personalized content recommendations in real-time.
+The Citadel Recommendation System is an advanced machine learning-powered platform designed to deliver highly personalized recommendations in real-time.
 Unlike traditional collaborative filtering approaches, this system leverages the power of semantic vector embeddings to understand the deeper meaning and context of user preferences and content characteristics.

 ## How to Run Locally